20% off

 If you have any pre-existing medical conditions, it's essential to declare them to your insurer before purchasing the policy.
 Failing to disclose this information could result in your claim being denied if you need medical treatment during your cruise.

-This is essential if you’re travelling internationally as you’ll need to list all the ports you’ll be visiting on your cruise.
+This is essential if you’re travelling internationally, including to destinations like Bali and Fiji, as you’ll need to list all the ports you’ll be visiting on your cruise.
 This helps ensure you’re covered for the specific destinations on your itinerary, as some policies may have restrictions based on certain locations.

 Below is an example of cruise destinations as outlined by Insure & Go: